openbible-io/en_ust/README.md

 * Capitalize titles (Son of Man, King David, the Messiah).
 * Use vocabulary and phrases that differ from the ULT.
 The two translations fail to help the MTT when they are the same.
 * Where possible, use common vocabulary that is easy to translate into another language.
 * Spell out numbers up to and including ten (e.g., one, two…).
 For numbers larger than ten, use numerals (e.g., 11, 12…).
 * Metaphors may be transformed into similies or substituted with the plain meaning of the metaphor.
 Similies may be the preferred option when the metaphor is extended over several clauses or verses.

+## Translating the UST from the Original Languages

+###  Translation of Terms Regarding Gender

+Both Biblical Hebrew and Koiné Greek utilize different word forms to indicate grammatical gender, which may or may not correspond to the actual gender of a person or object.
+For example, the Hebrew phrase *beney yisrael* ("sons of Israel") sometimes literally means "male children of the man named Israel" (Gen 42:5).
+However, most of the time in the Old Testament this phrase refers figuratively to the entire Israelite nation as a whole, both men and women.
+In a similar way, the Greek term *adelphoi* ("brothers") can sometimes literally mean "a male person who has the same father and/or mother" (Mark 3:32), but most of the time in the New Testament refers figuratively to Christian believers, both men and women.
+In both Hebrew and Greek, the meaning of "engendered language" is not always clear.
+This linguistic feature of "engendered language" poses significant problems for translation; the meaning of the original Hebrew or Greek text is not always clear; also, some languages do not use engendered language, which makes the translation of gender very difficult.

+The UST should reflect as accurately as possible the actual intended referent(s) for Hebrew/Aramaic/Greek terms, as determined from the context.
+As a general rule, the UST should select gender-neutral language except in cases where the context implies a specific gender is in view.
+However, sometimes the UST may need to deviate from this general rule; in those cases, the meaning should be explained in a Translation Note.

-### Translation Glossary
+### Translation Glossary for the UST

 A list of decisions as to how to translate some senses of the source language words and phrases into another language is called a Translation Glossary (TG).
 Such a device is especially useful when more than one person works on the same project, because it helps keep everyone using the same English terms.
 However, a TG cannot be foolproof, because the source will often use some words to signal more than one sense, depending on context.
 A TG is therefore a glossary of word senses, not a glossary of words.
 Check back often to this page, because this TG is likely to develop for the entire life of the unfoldingWord project.

-Note that occasionally, the TG's specified translation will not be suitable.
+NOTE: Occasionally, the TG's specified translation will not be suitable.
 As always, the text editors must remain in control of the decision-making process.
 The TG is to guide you as much as is possible.
-If you must depart from the TG guidelines, do so and insert a note to that effect.
+If you must depart from the TG guidelines, do so and insert a Translation Note to explain the meaning.

-#### Translation Glossary for the UST

-The term listed first is the rendering in the ULT or the original language term, then the term preferred for the UST will appear in bold type.
+Preferred English renderings for the UST appear in bold type.

   * *adelphoi*  The ULT will use *brothers*.
 Since this term usually refers figuratively to Christian believers, the UST will most often use "**believers**" or "**fellow-believers**."
   * *gospel* "Gospel" will be used in most cases in the ULT, while the UST will use "**good news**."